Pyrrhus of Epirus: Ruler of Sicily

 These actions were deeply unpopular and soon Sicilian opinion became inflamed against him.
 Pyrrhus had so alienated the Sicilian Greeks that they were willing to make common cause with the Carthaginians.
 The Carthaginians took heart from this and sent another army against him.
 This army was promptly defeated.
 In spite of this victory, Sicily continued to grow increasingly hostile to Pyrrhus, who began to consider abandoning Sicily.
 At this point, Samnite and Tarentine envoys reached Pyrrhus and informed him that of all the Greek cities in Italy, only Tarentum had not been conquered by Rome.
 Pyrrhus made his decision and departed from Sicily.
 As his ship left the island, he turned and, foreshadowing the Punic Wars, said to his companions: "What a wrestling ground we are leaving, my friends, for the Carthaginians and the Romans."
-While his army was being transported by ship to mainland Italy, Pyrrhus' navy was destroyed by the Carthaginians at the Battle of the Strait of Messina, with 98 warships sunk or disabled out of 110.
+While his army was being transported by ship to mainland Italy, Pyrrhus's navy was destroyed by the Carthaginians at the Battle of the Strait of Messina, with 98 warships sunk or disabled out of 110.

 Retreat from Italy

+While Pyrrhus had been campaigning against the Carthaginians, the Romans rebuilt their army by calling up thousands of fresh recruits.
+Near Beneventum, one of the two Roman consuls for that year (275 BC), Manius Curius Dentatus, had camped with his men, while the other was in Lucania, where Pyrrhus sent part of his army to prevent him from reinforcing Curius, whom Pyrrhus himself was left to deal with.
+Pyrrhus set out at night in order to reach the enemy secretly, but the dense vegetation of the area caused problems for his men, who arrived only at daylight, when they were tired and could not pass unnoticed.

+As a result the attack was repulsed, with Pyrrhus losing half of his elephants.
+The next day the Romans took the initiative of the attack.
+Their initial attack, thanks to the cunning of Pyrrhus and the strong resistance of the Epirotes, failed.
+However a second wave frightened the elephants – possibly with flaming arrows – causing them to rush against the Epirotes.
+The latter left the battlefield in disorder, and Pyrrhus had no choice but to withdraw from the battle.

-While Pyrrhus had been campaigning against the Carthaginians, the Romans had rebuilt their army by calling up thousands of fresh recruits.
-When Pyrrhus returned from Sicily, he found himself vastly outnumbered against a superior Roman army under Manius Curius Dentatus.
-After the inconclusive Battle of Beneventum in 275 BC, Pyrrhus decided to end his campaign in Italy and return to Epirus which resulted in the loss of essentially all the gains he had made in Italy.
-The city of Tarentum remained under the dominion of the Epirotes.
+After this inconclusive outcome, Pyrrhus decided to end his campaign in Italy and return to Epirus which resulted in the loss of essentially all the gains he had made in Italy.
+Only the city of Tarentum remained under the dominion of the Epirotes.